-Faster processors and processors with more cores may also affect the temperature of your system, you need to ensure your chassis and thermal solution will work with your upgrade.
+Another upgrade consideration is that faster processors and processors with more cores may also affect the temperature of your system, so you also need to ensure your chassis and thermal solution will work with your upgrade from a thermal perspective.

 This applies to: